taylorsegell/taylorsegell/README.md

 <!--  -->
  <h5 align="center">
-   <i>Data Science and Machine Learning may seem sexier than Quality, Architecture, and Governance but without the QAG, its just empty coding</i>
+   <i>AI and Machine Learning may seem sexier than Quality, Architecture, and Governance but without the QAG, its just empty coding</i>
   </h5>